Ferne77/RosyLedger/README.md

 - **Offline:** Drafts are stored in IndexedDB and uploaded via the sync endpoint when back online.
 - **Hello Kitty:** Floating bottom-right panel for quick chat and ledger entry; full Chat page for longer conversations.
 - **Themes:** Settings → Kitty wardrobe; choice persists in `localStorage` and syncs to the server profile.

-## Assignment Submission

-- **Coursework:** Assignment 2 code submission.
-- **Work type:** Individual assignment — not a group project.
-- **Author:** LYUYI YE (25656632) is the sole author of this repository.

-## Notes for Graders

-- MongoDB Atlas is the primary data store (not local mock storage).
-- Connection credentials are configured in `app/config.py` for out-of-the-box connectivity.
-- Development data uses database `expense_tracker_dev`, separate from the submitted grading database.